Glenbow Ranch Provincial Park is an educational and nostalgic journey to historical roots.

 The entire Bow River Loop from the Glenbow Ranch Provincial Park parking area would be a relaxing hike of just over 11.0 KMs (6⅞ miles) with most of the elevation descending and ascending Glenbow Trail.

 The Bow River Loop is a gentle walk with excellent river views.
-The main access to the Bow River Loop is via the single Canadian Pacific Railway controlled crossing.
+Main access to the Bow River Loop is via the single Canadian Pacific Railway controlled crossing.